M.S. in Education Improvement and Transformation

 Professional Development Concentration Sets

-The set topics are of paramount importance to today’s educators: Creativity & Innovation, Educational Policy, Evaluation & Assessment, Leadership in Educational Settings, Learning Technologies, and Urban Education.
+The set topics are of paramount importance to today’s educators: Collaborative Special Education Law & Process, Creativity & Innovation, Educational Policy, E-Learning Leadership, Evaluation & Assessment, Instructional Design, Leadership in Educational Settings, Learning in Game-Based Environments, Learning Technologies, Special Education Leadership, and Urban Education.

 Students work with their advisor to develop a course of study that is grounded in their specific career goals, taking a total of 36 credits.
 A course on Evaluation and Assessment and a Capstone Project are required for completion.